aimms/user-guide/aimms-ide/Solvers/CPLEX/Parallel/CPLEX_Par_-_Auxiliary_Root_Threads.rst

 of a problem.
 An example of an auxiliary task at the root node is the usage of root node heuristics.

-On a system that offers N global threads, if you set this option to :math:`n`, where
+On a system that offers :math:`N` global threads, if you set this option to :math:`n`, where

 .. math::